stashed/stash/docs/upgrade.md

   lastBackupTime: 2017-12-11T08:32:40Z
 ```

 A restic-repository is initialized in `demo` folder of your `stash-qa` bucket and so far 3 backups are created and stored there.
-Now following steps will upgrade version of `Stash` without loosing those 3 backups.
+Now, the following steps will upgrade version of `Stash` without loosing those 3 backups.

-### Step 1
+#### Step 1

 Dump your old `Restic` CRD in a file.